vntasis/SLE_spatial_gene_expression/README.md

 [![Creative Commons License](http://i.creativecommons.org/l/by/4.0/80x15.png)](https://github.com/vntasis/SLE_spatial_gene_expression/blob/master/LICENSE)

-# Extensive fragmentation and re-distribution of gene co-expression patterns underlie the progression of Systemic Lupus Erythematosus
+# Extensive spatial fragmentation and re-organization of transcription in Systemic Lupus Erythematosus

-Repository for the code and the data produced during the analysis described in the article "Extensive fragmentation and re-distribution of gene co-expression patterns underlie the progression of Systemic Lupus Erythematosus"
+Repository for the code and the data produced during the analysis described in the article "Extensive spatial fragmentation and re-organization of transcription in Systemic Lupus Erythematosus"

 * [Description of the data](#description)
 * [Description of the code](#code)